mitchelltmarino/MMM-RemoteCompliments/README.md

 * If only `start date` and `start time` are specified, the compliment will be displayed from the `start time` until 12:00 AM the next day.

 * If only `start date`, `start time`, and `end time` are specified, the compliment will be displayed between the given time interval for that day.

+### Disclaimer

+Google Drive is a trademark of Google Inc. Use of this trademark is subject to Google Permissions.